fzi-forschungszentrum-informatik/ros2_ros_bt_py/ros_bt_py/doc/source/basic_tutorial.rst

 7. Run the finished tree
 ========================

-After creating a tree we need to run it to verify our work.
+After creating a tree, we need to run it to verify our work.
-When the tree is finished we should see the "StringConcatenation" node Output being "HelloWorld".
-A successful run of the tree is indicated by the State Field displaying "IDLE".
+The tree is usable as it is right now.
+But for the purposes of this tutorial, we will add an additional node to make the result visible in the GUI.

 #.
-Run the Tree by pressing "Tick Until Result".
+Add an IOOutputOption node right of the Concatenation and change its type to str.
 #.
-Make sure the State Field is displaying "IDLE".
+Connect its input with the Concatenation output.
 #.
+In the Menu Bar, click on the cog icon and activate the Transmission of data flow information.
+   This sends data from the tree execution to be visualized in the GUI for debugging.
+#.
+Now, run the Tree by pressing "Tick Until Result".
+#.
+Make sure the State Field is displaying "IDLE", once the execution is done.
-Click the "StringConcatenation" node to verify Inputs and Output in the Node Menu.
+#.
+Click on the edge between "StringConcatenation" and "IOOutputOption".
+   When the tree is finished we should see the value of the transmitted string being "HelloWorld".
+#.
+A successful run of the tree is indicated by the State Field displaying "IDLE".

 .. image:: _static/first_tree_5.png
   :alt: StringConcatenation in the finished tree

 ******************
 Working with bt_py
 ******************

-While working with bt_py it is important to understand both the tree structure created by the arrangements of different nodes as well, the Data Graph used to share information between the nodes as well as the control of the tree in general.
+While working with bt_py, it is important to understand both the tree structure created by the arrangements of different nodes and the Data Graph used to share information between the nodes as well as the control of the tree in general.
-This section will give an overview of the processing of a BT, the Node Class Types that are available, how to use them effectively and all you need to know about the Data Graph.
+This section will give an overview of the processing of a BT, the Node Class Types that are available, how to use them effectively, and all you need to know about the Data Graph.

 Tree Execution
 ==============

-Before we talk about the building blocks of a BT in more detail a short introduction to the actual tree execution is needed to understand the effect of e.g. different Flow Control Node Classes in the next sections.
+Before we talk about the building blocks of a BT in more detail, a short introduction to the actual tree execution is needed to understand the effect of e.g. different Flow Control Node Classes in the next sections.